 There was always an excuse.

 Once the flow of people entering slowed, Victor realized he was still holding the door open.
-He glanced at Tom again, then to Violet.
+He glanced at Tom again, then at Violet.

 “Now you can talk about how much you wanna kiss each other.
 HEYOO!”
 Tom said, loud enough for everyone to hear.